This post with steam cleaning tips is brought to you by HomeRight and their SteamMachine. All opinions are my own.

 And now it’s looking so much better.
 I’m not scared to get a drink out of there anymore.

 I think it’s pretty obvious that while I focused on cleaning these things after moving into a new house, it’s probably a good idea to clean them all in the house you’re currently living in too.
+Plus, it’s a totally chemical-free way to clean!

 I hope you’re already thinking of what you want to clean with a SteamMachine.